Omaha hold 'em: Omaha hi-low split-8 or better

-The brief explanation above belies the complexity of the game, so a number of examples will be useful here to clarify it.
-The table below shows a five-card board of community cards at the end of play, and then lists for each player the initial private four-card hand dealt to him or her, and the best five-card high hand and low hand each player can play on showdown:
+The game is complex so a number of examples will be useful to clarify play.
+The table below shows a five-card board of community cards at the end of play and shows each player's initial private four hole cards in the leftmost column.
+The middle and right columns show the best five-card high and low hands each player can play on showdown.